decentraland/decentraland-npc-utils/README.md

 #### Example Interrupting the NPC

 In the following example, an NPC starts roaming walking over a path, pausing on every point to call out for its lost kitten.
-If the player activates the NPC (by clicking or walking near it) the NPC stops, and turns to face the player and talk.
+If the player activates the NPC (by pressing E on it or walking near it) the NPC stops, and turns to face the player and talk.
 When the conversation is over, the NPC returns to walking its path from where it left off.

 ```ts
 export let myNPC = new NPC(